Tibetan pinyin

-Tibetan pinyin is a phonetic transcription, and as such its spelling is tied to actual pronunciation.
+Tibetan pinyin is a phonetic transcription, and as such its spelling is tied to actual pronunciation (although tone is not marked).
 Wylie on the other hand is a transliteration system, where mechanical conversion to and from Tibetan and Latin script is possible.
 Within academic circles, Wylie transliteration (with a v replacing the apostrophe) is more commonly used.

 Overview

 Onsets overview

 Independent onsets in the initial syllable of a word are transcribed as follows:

 For more general case, see #Onsets.

 Vowels and final consonant

 The 17 vowels of the Lhasa dialect are represented in as follows:

 Ending a syllable, -r is usually not pronounced, but it lengthens the preceding vowel.
 In the same place, -n usually nasalises the preceding vowel.
 Consonants at the end of a syllable are transcribed as follows:

 Single syllable orthography

 The tone of a syllable depends mostly on its initial consonant.
 In this table, each initial is given in the International Phonetic Alphabet (IPA) with the vowel a and a tone mark to present tone register (high/low).